Eggplant Rollatini

 Neighborly Grace

-- THE PRESENTATION: Arrange the rollatini in clean rows within the dish, ensuring the molten mozzarella and vibrant marinara are evenly distributed for a prestigious visual impact.
+- THE PRESENTATION: Arrange the rollatini in clean rows within the dish, ensuring the molten mozzarella and vibrant marinara are evenly distributed for a beautiful visual impact.

-- THE POUR: A medium-bodied Chianti or a high-acid Sangiovese will mirror the marinara's acidity and cut through the rich ricotta lipids.
+- THE POUR: A medium-bodied Chianti or a high-acid Sangiovese will mirror the marinara's acidity and cut through the rich ricotta filling.

 - THE VIBE: Secure and sophisticated; the aroma of toasted eggplant and melting cheese should define an environment of safety, comfort, and shared excellence.